mongodb/docs/source/reference/commands.rst

       connection on localhost, or the connection must be authenticated.

-   For :doc:`/replica set <replication>` users, if the current node is primary and no other members of the set are less than 10 seconds behind the node then the server will not shut down without a "force" option.
+   For :doc:`replica set </replication>` users, if the current node is primary and no other members of the set are less than 10 seconds behind the node then the server will not shut down without a "force" option.
 See the following example: ::